TheBeastCoding/glaucoma-dataset-metadata/README.md

 ## Special Dataset Collection Method Notes
 - BIOMISA: This dataset has 4 experts give each image a glaucoma classification label.
 Images are included in this dataset only if the majority (3 or 4 experts) agree on a label.
 The rest are discarded.
+- Datasets that reported their own fundus FOV segmentation data are discarded.
+All FOV segmentations are calcualted by our own algorithm.

 ## Instance Image Data Channel Options (Note: for segmentation maps, white pixels represent area of interest)
 - fundus.*; Fundus Image